zuozhenggh/learning-library/developer-library/skillset-tracker/4-autonomous-json-db/4-autonomous-json-db.md

 ![create ADB form step 2](./images/create-adb-form-2.png)

-Choose a password for the ADMIN user of the database and for the network access type select **Allow secure access for everywhere**.
+Choose a password for the ADMIN user of the database and for the network access type select **Allow secure access from everywhere**.
 Click **Create Autonomous Database**.

 ![create ADB form step 3](./images/create-adb-form-3.png)

 ## **Step 3:** Download database Wallet & connect to the database
-In order to connect to the database using SQL Developer, you must first download the wallet to you local machine.
+In order to connect to the database using SQL Developer, you must first download the wallet to your local machine.

 1. After the database has provisioned, click on the **DB Connection** button in the OCI Console to download the database wallet.